fredrik-j-lindberg/discord-social-bot/README.md

 If you want to add a listener to an event we already have listeners for, simply copy a `/events/<eventName>/listeners/<listener>` file and tweak it.

-If you want to add listeners for a new event, copy a `/events/<eventName>` folder and tweak it.
+If you want to add listeners for a new event, copy a `/events/<eventName>` folder and tweak it, then call the new registration method from [src/events/index.ts](src/events/index.ts)

 ### Commands